cuckydev/PSXFunkin/COMPILE.md

 ## Compiling tools and converting assets
 First, make sure to `cd` to the repo directory where all the makefiles are.
 You're gonna want to run a few commands from here.

+TIP: For any make, try appending `-jX` to the end of it, where X is the number of CPU cores you have times two.
+This will try to put as much of your CPU as it can to doing whatever it needs to do and makes it go way quicker.

 `make -f Makefile.tools all` This will compile the tools found in [tools/](/tools/).

 `make -f Makefile.tim all` This will convert all the pngs in [iso/](/iso/) to TIM files that can be displayed by the PS1.

 `make -f Makefile.xa all` This will convert all the mp3s in [iso/music/](/iso/music/) to XA files that can be played by the PS1.
+This step will take a WHILE.
+Be patient!

 ## Compiling PSXFunkin
 If everything went well, you can `cd` back to the repo directory, run `make`, and it will compile the game and spit out a `funkin.ps-exe` in the same directory.